igorwaw/advent15/day20-25/README.md

 We need to find the lowest cost of equipment that would win the fight.
 Easy, there's only 1290 combinations so we can just use brute force: generate 1290 players, make them all fight with the boss, create a list of cost for the winning players and find a minimum of that list.
-These are all very fast operations (integer addition, substraction and comparison) so it all runs in just some miliseconds.
+These are all very fast operations (integer addition, subtraction and comparison) so it all runs in just some miliseconds.